adisa404/dragon-stack-react-node-postgres/README.md

 - cd backend
 - npm i cors

-we will use the cors package in the express app
+we will use the cors package in the express app.
+We tell the backend app to use the cors middleware.

+# reponse

+use response.json() to extract data